green-coding-solutions/example-applications/stress-step/README.md

 Run `docker compose build` to build the containers and use them for testing or instrumented by the Green Metrics Tool runner.

+Please note that the `compose.yml` file is a symlink into the `../shared/stress/` folder!

 ## Using this container for development